MULTI-SPECIES FINFISH FISHERY – Fisheries Notice

 The leadership of the Five Nations is authorizing a fishery to on the terms set out in this notice.
 It is important for fishers to be aware that DFO is imposing some licence conditions on this fishery opening that the leadership of the five Nations are not including as a requirement for the aboriginal-rights based fishery.
 The areas highlighted in blue in this notice indicate those licence conditions by DFO.
 Fishers should be aware of these conditions.
 Fishers who choose not to follow licence conditions imposed by DFO may face potential ramifications, including charges and prosecution from DFO, including for violations of the Fisheries Act and regulations.

 Participants must be a designated T’aaq-wiihak fisher and have a valid 2018 T’aaq-wiihak Fisheries Card, and be fishing on a registered T’aaqwiihak vessel with a valid 2019 T’aaq-wiihak decal.
 Participants must fly a red T’aaq-wiihak flag while on a T’aaq-wiihak fishing trip and must HAIL OUT for each trip, and HAIL IN before each landing.

-Troll (single barbless hooks), jig, Longline of up to 300 hooks.
-(NOTE- DFO is not permitting the use of longline gear.
-The Nations are authorizing longline gear up to 300 hooks.)
+Troll (single barbless hooks), gang-troll, jig, and longline (Groundfish Directed ONLY).
+(NOTE- DFO is not permitting the use of longline gear).

 SPECIES ALLOWED FOR SALE (size limits & trip limits)